vitusventure/5thSRD/docs/adventuring/time.md

-description: Rules for tracking time from the 5e SRD (System Reference Document).
+description: Rules for tracking time from the 5th Edition (5e) SRD (System Reference Document).

 # Time
 In situations where keeping track of the passage of time is important, the GM determines the time a task requires.
 The GM might use a different time scale depending on the context of the situation at hand.
 In a dungeon environment, the adventurers' movement happens on a scale of **minutes**.
 It takes them about a minute to creep down a long hallway, another minute to check for traps on the door at the end of the hall, and a good ten minutes to search the chamber beyond for anything interesting or valuable.